Last week I wrote about country ratings and the impact they have on the economy and your portfolio.

 What's expensive in a country with a depreciating currency suddenly seems super affordable to people in a country with a strong or appreciating currency.
 So think out the box.

-And also because the currency is lower some people will choose to work in different jobs abroad and use the currency to their advantage, send money home and build up investment portfolios faster.
+Some people will also choose to work in different jobs abroad and use the depreciation currency to their advantage, send money home and build up investment portfolios faster.

-So in the long run things do turn around - some companies will come out on top and others will be flailing.
+So in the long run things do turn around - some companies will come out on top and others will fail.

 So what does this mean for your portfolio?